The Ancient Era

 The Forming of the Devil's Shroud

-As the Devil's Shroud is formed, cutting off access from the outside world, the Sea of Thieves is now trapped within this bank of impenetrable fog, forever separated from the rest of the world.
+As the Devil's Shroud formed, cutting off access from the outside world, the Sea of Thieves is now trapped within this bank of impenetrable fog, forever separated from the rest of the world.

 The Civilisation of the Ancients

 The First Ones.
 The Lost Tribes.
 The Ancients.
-Whatever you call them, they were the original inhabitants of what we now know as the Sea of Thieves.
+Whatever you call them, they were earliest known inhabitants of what we now call the Sea of Thieves.

-Signs of their civilisation can be found all over the place: cave paintings, potteries, and other artefacts.
+Signs of their civilisation can be found all over: cave paintings, potteries, and other artefacts.
 They built temples, altars — places that were important to them.
 The Ancients had ships and even a few pirates.
 There were also artisans and sculptors, philosophers and painters.
 Their currency was possibly the Ancient Coin, a rare coin emblazoned with what appears to be a skull.

-They were an intelligent and creative community, they charted star constellations, told stories, and became aware of the magic that the Sea of Thieves offered.
-As they mastered the use of magic, they created specially imbued relics such as the Shroudbreaker.
+They were an intelligent and creative community, that charted star constellations, told stories, and became aware of the magic that the Sea of Thieves offered.
+As they mastered the use of magic, they created specially imbued relics such as the 'Shroudbreaker'.
 They have also been claimed to have used Kraken Ink to see the future, much like how the Order of Souls use Kraken Ink in recent times.